Admissions and Prerequisites

 What is the deadline for application to the PA program?

-All materials submitted for consideration must be postmarked by October 1 of the preceding year for which you are applying.
-So, if you are applying for admission in April of 2020, all CASPA materials must be completed by October 1, 2019.
-The supplemental application due date is October 4, 2019 at midnight Eastern Standard Time.
+All materials submitted for consideration must be received and verified by CASPA by September 1 of the preceding year for which you are applying.
+So, if you are applying for admission in March of 2022, all CASPA materials must be completed by September 1, 2021.
+The supplemental application due date is September 7, 2021 by 11:59 pm Eastern Standard Time.

 Is there a supplemental application?

 Yes.
-The supplemental application due date is October 4, 2019.
+The supplemental application due date is September 7, 2021 at 11:59 pm.
 Please see our How to Apply page for more information.

 When I open the Pre-Registration link in my web browser, the page is blank.
 How do I access the registration page?